shivranj/Python-1/README.md

-# Python-1
+# Python-1 How to Print hello World
-How to print helloworld inpython
+How to print hello world in python